BlaireLeone/bulma-clean-theme/resume-cv-page.md

 #### **Awards**

-- **Best Student Teacher in Psychology Award**eeeeee
+- **Best Student Teacher in Psychology Award**

-  After teaching an introduction to psychology class, I was awarded the best student teacher in psychology award for my dedication to students, excellent student reviews, anmd high student testing achievement.
+  After teaching an introduction to psychology class, I was awarded the best student teacher in psychology award for my dedication to students, excellent student reviews, and high student testing achievement.
 I held additional workshops to assist their writing and studying.
 I also tailored each lecture to be as approachable as possible.